 According to the Mayo Clinic, malnutrition in seniors is usually caused by a combination of issues.
 Health or dental problems can lead to trouble eating or decreased appetite.
 Dietary restrictions that have been imposed to manage medical conditions can also make it difficult to get sufficient nutrition.
 Psychological issues such as isolation and depression contribute to loss of appetite and lack of interest in eating.
 Lastly, social factors like limited income or inadequate transportation can affect seniors’ access to food.

-It can be difficult to detect malnutrition in older people, but caregivers are in a unique position to keep an eye out for the symptoms.
-Comfort Keepers has a helpful mnemonic for caregivers:
+It can be difficult to detect malnutrition in older people, but family members and caregivers are in a unique position to keep an eye out for the symptoms.
+Comfort Keepers has a helpful mnemonic for family members:

 The Mayo Clinic suggests a number of ways caregivers can fight malnutrition in seniors:

 Of course, it’s always an option to arrange for in-home care to help monitor your loved ones’ nutrition.
 Have we missed any tips?
-Let us know in the comments!
+Let us know in the comments below.